1. Role of local Personal Promotion Panels (PPPs)

 - The candidate’s nomination form including the Personal Role Evaluation along with any other supporting information

-- For senior research-based cases for promotion (to band F and above), copies of the 6 most significant publications
+- For senior research-based cases for promotion to band F, copies of the 6 most significant publications

 - Copies of the referees reports (if applicable)

-- Criteria for the assessment of nominations for Personal Promotion and guidance notes on taking account of diversity in the career patterns of staff in their assessment (as outlined in appendix A6.1).
+- Criteria for the assessment of nominations for Personal Promotion and guidance notes on taking account of diversity in the career patterns of staff in their assessment (as outlined in ).

 6.2 The purpose of the interview is to examine in greater detail the candidates work, their personal contribution and their intended future work.
-Candidates should be prepared to be asked about how they meet the criteria for Personal Promotion to the higher grade (as outlined in appendix A6.1).
+Candidates should be prepared to be asked about how they meet the criteria for Personal Promotion to the higher grade (as outlined in ).

 6.3 Candidates for promotion to band E and above will be informed if they are required to give a brief presentation on their work; this will not normally be required for staff at more junior levels.

-6.4 For senior research-based cases for promotion (to band F and above), candidates should expect to be questioned in depth on those elements that they have selected as being representative of their most significant work.
+6.4 For senior research-based cases for promotion to band F, candidates should expect to be questioned in depth on those elements that they have selected as being representative of their most significant work.

 6.5 The Promotion Interview Panel will take into account any information provided by the candidate about any personal circumstances which have had an impact on their performance or achievements, for example, periods of maternity leave, part time working etc. The representative from HR should also provide any relevant information regarding the candidate’s circumstances.